W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 8. The innocence of God is the true state of the mind of His Son.
 ²In this state your mind knows God, for God is not symbolic; He is Fact.
-³Knowing His Son as he is, you realise that the Atonement, not sacrifice, is the only appropriate gift for God’s altar, where nothing except perfection belongs.
+³Knowing His Son as he is, you realize that the Atonement, not sacrifice, is the only appropriate gift for God’s altar, where nothing except perfection belongs.
 ⁴The understanding of the innocent is truth.
 ⁵That is why their altars are truly radiant.

 ::: details Expanded
 The innocence of God is the true state of the mind of His [God’s] Son.
 ²In this state [of innocence] your mind knows God, for God is not symbolic; He [God] is Fact.
-³Knowing His [God’s] Son as he [God’s son] is, you realise that the Atonement, not sacrifice, is the only appropriate gift for God’s altar, where nothing except perfection belongs.
+³Knowing His [God’s] Son as he [God’s son] is, you realize that the Atonement, not sacrifice, is the only appropriate gift for God’s altar, where nothing except perfection belongs.
 ⁴The understanding of the innocent is truth.
 ⁵That is why their [the innocent’s] altars are truly radiant.
 :::